 What are varicose veins?

-Varicose veins are caused when vein valves aren’t functioning properly.
-When the vein valves become weak or faulty, they can no longer propel blood back to the heart and instead, blood collects in your vein.
+Varicose veins develop when vein valves aren’t functioning properly.
+When these vein valves become weak or faulty, they can no longer propel blood back to the heart and instead, blood collects in your vein.
 It’s currently the most prevalent venous condition in the country, affecting almost one-third of the population.
 Largely impacting the legs and feet, varicose veins can form in other parts of the body as well.

 Venous insufficiency, which is one of the leading causes of varicose veins, is highly complex and can have multiple risk factors.
 While the exact reason venous insufficiency develops is often unknown, having more than one risk factor can increase your chances of developing the condition.